Gurobi/gurobi-optimods/docs/source/mods/qubo.rst

-Many :math:`\mathcal{NP}`-hard discrete optimization problems that naturally arise in application fields such as finance, energy, healthcare, and machine learning, can be mapped to a quadratically unconstrained binary optimization (QUBO) problem (:footcite:t:`kochenberger2014ubqp`), or equivalently to an Ising Hamiltonian (:footcite:t:`lucas2014ising`).
+Many :math:`\mathcal{NP}`-hard discrete optimization problems that naturally arise in application fields such as finance, energy, healthcare, and machine learning, can be mapped to quadratically unconstrained binary optimization (QUBO) problems (:footcite:t:`kochenberger2014ubqp`), or equivalently to Ising Hamiltonians (:footcite:t:`lucas2014ising`).
-Examples of such problems are max-cut, graph colouring, partitioning, and maximum independent set.
+Examples of such problems include max-cut, graph colouring, partitioning, and maximum independent set.
 A QUBO model is a mixed-integer quadratic program (MIQP) where the decision variables are restricted to take binary values and there are no explicit constraints.

 Since solving optimization problems typically requires significant computing resources, research in the development of novel computing architectures designed to solve QUBO problems has flourished in recent years (:footcite:t:`johnson2011quantum,matsubara2018ising,farhi2014quantum`).
 Such devices are fast, general-purpose, and power efficient.
-However, having to transform an optimization problem into a QUBO problem which is not as expressive and rich as MIP has significant drawbacks.
-It can make the problem significantly harder by penalizing the constraints into the objective function and expanding the solution space including both feasible and infeasible solutions.
-This remains to be an obstacle to the practical usage of special-purpose hardware in solving practically relevant optimization problems.
-Therefore, it is more efficient to avoid QUBO translations, if possible, and solve the problem as a MIP where the constraints are directly represented.
+However, QUBO is not nearly as expressive as MIP, so expressing an optimization problem in QUBO form can have significant drawbacks.
+For example, constraints have to be modeled using penalties variables, which can greatly expand the solution space and significantly increase the difficulty of the problem.
+While the lack of expressiveness of QUBO will probably be a significant barrier for solving general optimization problems, there are some problems that map quite nicely to QUBO form.
+These problems may see a significant performance boost as special-purpose approaches improve over time.

 Problem Specification